-To taste this neighborhood's Harlem Renaissance days, walk down tree-lined Convent Avenue, detouring onto adjacent Hamilton Terrace, and see a time capsule of elegant stone row houses in mint condition.
+To taste this neighborhood's Harlem Renaissance days, walk down tree-lined Convent Avenue and cross over to Hamilton Terrace to see a time capsule of elegant stone rowhouses in mint condition.
 One of the neighborhood's most beautiful blocks, it's popular with film and TV crews.
-Continue down Convent Avenue and see the looming Gothic spires (1905) of City College.
-The stately Oxford-inspired buildings here are New York to the core: they are clad with the schist rock unearthed when the city was building what is now the 1 subway line.
-Otherwise, walk down 141st Street and visit the Hamilton Grange National Memorial, founding father Alexander Hamilton's Federal-style mansion.
-When you're ready to move on, head southeast, which will bring you to Strivers' Row.
+The Hamilton Grange National Memorial, founding father Alexander Hamilton's Federal-style mansion, resides at the southern end of the block, on 141st Street.
+Turn west and continue down Convent Avenue to see the looming Gothic spires (1905) of City College.
+The stately Oxford-inspired buildings here are New York to the core: they are clad with the schist rock unearthed when the city was building the IRT line (1 train).
+Next, head southwest to visit Strivers' Row.

 Convent Ave., between 138th and 150th sts., New York, New York, 10031, USA